lesson 16: Console View

 Fig. 16.2 shows the Console View Control Bar.

-While working with PlayMaker you'll find that the Console View Control Bar defaults are preferable and that its options will most likely go unused.
+While working with PlayMaker you’ll find that the Console View Control Bar defaults are preferable and that its options will most likely go unused.
 Those options, left to right are Clear, Collapse, Clear on play, Error pause, and Editor.
 Clear clears all messages from the Console View.
 Collapse eliminates repetitive messaging.
 Clear on Play removes all error messages upon entering Play Mode.
-Clear on Build does the same but during build time and its use is inadvisable.
 Error Pause does not pause error listing.
 Instead, having Error Pause enabled will cause Play Mode to Pause when an error occurs.
 Clicking Editor reveals a drop-down with options such as Player Logging and Editor.
 These have checkboxes next to them allowing you to decide whether or not you want to log errors to a text file.

 Finally, note that error messages also appear at the very bottom band of the Unity editor.
 It is important to acknowledge and rectify error messages.

 We learned that the Console View returns warning messages of varying intensity and displays debug info and messages.
-We also learned that PlayMaker offers additional error reporting and troubleshooting functionality and that we will rely on it for most of our debugging.
-In the next section we'll look at PlayMaker Views and the concepts and clicks that will make all our #gamedev aspirations possible!
+We also learned that PlayMaker offers additional error reporting and troubleshooting functionality.
+In the next section we’ll look at PlayMaker Views and the concepts and clicks that will make all our #gamedev aspirations possible!